0x77dev/stoprussia/README.md

 **Russia MUST BE STOPPED!**
 This repository contains a set of tools to attack russian services such as news, food delivery, transport and more for both technical and non-technical kind of persons

-List is updated once a hour according to: `ddos котики` Ukrainian community
+List is updated once a hour according to: `IT Army of Ukraine` and `ddos котики` Ukrainian communities

 ## How to get started?